 Copyright 2016 Society of Photo Optical Instrumentation Engineers.
 One print or electronic copy may be made for personal use only.
 Systematic reproduction and distribution, duplication of any material in this paper for a fee or for commercial purposes, or modification of the content of the paper are prohibited.

 This paper explores the probability summation model in an attempt to provide insight to the model’s utility and ultimately its validity.
 The model is a statistical description of multiple-pulse (MP) damage trends.
 It computes the probability of n pulses causing damage from knowledge of the single-pulse dose–response curve.
 Recently, the model has been used to make a connection between the observed n−1∕4 trends in MP damage thresholds for short pulses (<10 μs) and experimental uncertainties, suggesting that the observed trend is an artifact of experimental methods.
 We will consider the correct application of the model in this case.
 We also apply this model to the spot-size dependence of short pulse damage thresholds, which has not been done previously.
 Our results predict that the damage threshold trends with respect to the irradiated area should be similar to the MP damage threshold trends, and that observed spot-size dependence for short pulses seems to display this trend, which cannot be accounted for by the thermal models. © The Authors.
 Published by SPIE under a Creative Commons Attribution 3.0 Unported License.
 Distribution or reproduction of this work in whole or in part requires full attribution of the original publication, including its DOI.
 [DOI: 10.1117/1.JBO.21.1.015006]

 Clark, Clifton D. and Buffington, Gavin D., "On the probability summation model for laser-damage thresholds" (2016).
-Physics Faculty Papers.
+Physics Faculty Publications.
 1.